KennyOliver/FlavorLang/README.md

 ## 🌟 Why FlavorLang?

-- 🍴 Unique & Fun: Express your programs like recipes!
+- 🍴 **Unique & Fun**:
+  Express your programs like recipes!
+- 🔄 **Flexible Execution**:
-- 🔄 Flexible Execution: File extensions and flags allow customized program behavior.
+  File extensions and flags allow customized program behavior.
+- 🧩 **Readable Syntax**:
-- 🧩 Readable Syntax: Keywords like add, mix, cook, and serve make code approachable and enjoyable.
+  Keywords like add, mix, cook, and serve make code approachable and enjoyable.
+- 🛠️ **Debug-Friendly**:
-- 🛠️ Debug-Friendly: Easily trace and test your code step-by-step with --chef mode.
+  Easily trace and test your code step-by-step with --chef mode.
-- 🎯 Interactive Development: Use --taste mode for a REPL-style shell to experiment live.